kubernetes/website/docs/user-guide/ui.md

 The deploy wizard expects that you provide the following information:

 - **App name** (mandatory): Name for your application.
-A [label](/docs/user-guide/labels/) with the name will be added to the Replication Controller and Service, if any, that will be deployed.
+A [label](/docs/user-guide/labels/) with the name will be added to the Deployment and Service, if any, that will be deployed.

   The application name must be unique within the selected Kubernetes [namespace](/docs/admin/namespaces/).
 It must start and end with a lowercase character, and contain only lowercase letters, numbers and dashes (-).
 It is limited to 24 characters.
 Leading and trailing spaces are ignored.